Climate campaigners plan Heathrow drone shutdown - Journal du Cameroun

 Climate activists planned to fly toy drones around London’s Heathrow Airport on Friday in a controversial effort to shut down Europe’s busiest travel hub over the weekend.

-The campaign by Heathrow Pause — an offshoot of the Extinction Rebellion group backed by Swedish teenager Greta Thunberg — was set to kick off shortly before the first flights arrive from Hong Kong at 04:50 am (0350 GMT).
+The campaign by Heathrow Pause — an offshoot of the Extinction Rebellion group backed by Swedish teenager Greta Thunberg — had been set to kick off shortly before the international airport opened at 04:30 am (0330 GMT).

+But it had to rearrange plans at the last moment after the police arrested five of its leading members on Thursday “on suspicion of conspiracy to commit a public nuisance”.

-“Like-minded citizens just know that what we are doing is not a criminal act,” group member Sylvia Dell told AFP as she prepared to fly her own drone.
+“Like-minded citizens just know that what we are doing is not a criminal act,” group member Sylvia Dell told AFP as she prepared to fly her own drone in the coming days.

 The retired mother-of-four said she was stirred to action by a United Nations report warning governments in October they had 12 years left to stop the earth from warming to dangerous levels.